NourBesbes/Predicting-Income-using-US-Census-Data/README.md

 ## Explore Categorical Data

-In order to determine which feature had the biggest impact on the final class "income" of an individual i produced some visual data representation so i looked to what proportion of people earn more than 50K within different:workclass, education, martial status, race ,and sex.
+In order to determine which feature had the biggest impact on the final class "income" of an individual i produced some visual data representation so i looked to what proportion of people earn more than 50K within different: workclass, Age, Sex, education ,race and Weeks worked.

 ### Work Class
 We can see from the table that the private sector has the largest number of population that earn more than 50k per year .
 However,in termns of proportion we observe from the graph that the "Self-employed incorporated" category has the biggest ratio of high earners.